Interested in taking a gap year before college?

 Many students entering Lewis & Clark following a gap or bridge year often find their time off has been beneficial for self-development and renewal of academic fervor:

-The late entry process at L&C is simple:
+The gap year process at L&C is simple:

-1. Please review our late entry policy statement and call our office if you have questions regarding your gap or bridge year.
+1. Please review our Gap Year Policy Statement and call our office if you have questions regarding your gap or bridge year.